pawmint/pawmint.github.io/_posts/2015-06-09-setting-up-the-gateway.md

   If not, you may want to start it yourself by typing ```sudo mochad```

-* Visualize signals from the sensors on ```localhost 1099```.
+* Your signal arrives on the 1099 port of localhost, so you can visualize signals from the sensors on ```localhost 1099```.
 Everytime your activate a sensor, a new line corresponding to the event is added! :

   ```
   ❯ nc localhost 1099                                                                                                              [12:19:27 PM]